When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: Model and Preliminaries

 \subsection{Defending against Byzantine Attacks}

-The defenses against Byzantine attacks in cooperative spectrum sensing can be essentially viewed as an anomaly detection problem, in which abnormal nodes need to be distinguished out from innocuous nodes.
-Most of the defenses proposed in previous works are a combination of two or multiple aspects of node characteristics, such as pattern, statistical consistency or whatever.
-Here we classify them into three categories by the main node characteristic those defenses used: \begin{itemize}[leftmargin=*] \item \textit{Statistics-based.} It usually assumes that attackers behave in a particular way or prior information of network or attack statistics are known \cite{kaligineedi2010malicious, chen2017cooperative,penna2012detecting}.
-As the most widely used approaches to detect malicious nodes, statistics related schemes defend fusion center against attackers based on the statistical measures derived from the sensing report history $\{\textbf{h}_k\}_{k \in [1,n]}$, such as covariance, deviation and so on \cite{kaligineedi2010malicious,chen2017cooperative,chen2012robust}.
+Defenses against Byzantine attacks in cooperative spectrum sensing can be essentially viewed as an anomaly detection problem, in which anomalous (malicious) nodes need to be distinguished from innocuous nodes.
+Many of defenses proposed in previous works correspond to a combination of two or multiple aspects of node characteristics, such as transmit pattern and statistical consistency.
+Here, we classify these defenses into three broad categories by the main node characteristic used by defenses: \begin{itemize}[leftmargin=*] \item \textit{Statistics-based defense,} which assumes that the attack has a particular behavior or prior information of network or attack statistics are known \cite{kaligineedi2010malicious, chen2017cooperative,penna2012detecting}.
+As the most widely used approach to detect malicious nodes, statistics-based schemes defend fusion centers against attacks based on the statistical measures derived from the sensing report history $\{\textbf{h}_k\}_{k \in [1,n]}$, such as covariance and deviation \cite{kaligineedi2010malicious,chen2017cooperative,chen2012robust}.

-\item \textit{Machine learning-based.} It assumes malicious and innocuous nodes have different underlying data patterns, i.e., $\{\textbf{h}_k\}_{k \in [1,m]}$ of malicious nodes and $\{\textbf{h}_k\}_{k \in [m+1,n]}$ of innocuous nodes can be classified by machine learning techniques.
-Both supervised \cite{fatemieh2011using} and unsupervised \cite{wang2018primary, li2010catch, rajasegarar2015pattern} methods have been proposed to identify or eliminate malicious nodes.
+\item \textit{Machine learning-based defense,} in which malicious nodes are assumed to have different underlying data patterns, for example, historical sensing results $\{\textbf{h}_k\}_{k \in [1,m]}$ of malicious nodes and $\{\textbf{h}_k\}_{k \in [m+1,n]}$ of innocous nodes can be classified into different categories by machine learning techniques.
+Both supervised \cite{fatemieh2011using} and unsupervised \cite{wang2018primary, li2010catch, rajasegarar2015pattern} methods have been proposed to identify or eliminate the effects malicious nodes.

-\item \textit{Trust (or reputation)-based.} The essence of trust based defense is to compute a trust metric based on $\{\textbf{h}_k\}_{k \in [1,n]}$.
+\item \textit{Trust (or reputation)-based defense,} the essence of which is to compute a trust metric based on $\{\textbf{h}_k\}_{k \in [1,n]}$.
 Those nodes with low trust metrics are detected as malicious nodes and get eliminated or less weighted from the decision process.
-It's worth noting that trust based methods usually compute trust metrics based on mathematical deviations obtained in statistics based mechanisms \cite{rawat2011collaborative,chen2008robust}. \end{itemize}
+It is worth noting that trust-based methods usually compute trust metrics based on mathematical deviations obtained from statistics-based mechanisms \cite{rawat2011collaborative,chen2008robust}. \end{itemize}